Docker

 localxpose/localxpose:latest tunnel http --to localhost:8080

-- Run mutliple tunnels from config.yaml
+Run multiple tunnels from config.yaml

-First create your config.yaml file, then you have to mount it inside LocalXpose docker container, for example if we have the following config.yaml file:
+First create your config.yaml file, then mount it inside a LocalXpose Docker container.

 dev: